bhardwajRahul/USB-WiFi/home/USB_Ports.md

 Note: When troubleshooting, it is a best practice to only change one setting at a time and then test.
 If the test does not provide the desired result, return the setting to its previous state.
+Also, be aware that BIOS's may not contain all of the settings shown below.

 -----